Diana-Cl/Diana-Cl/posts/windows-activation.md

 layout: doc
 outline: deep
 title: Introduction to REvil Activation
-description: A reliable, open-source activation toolkit for Windows and Office.
-Activate your products in under 40 seconds using methods like HWID, KMS, and more.
+description: "A reliable, open-source activation toolkit for Windows and Office.
+Activate your products in under 40 seconds using methods like HWID, KMS, and more."
+date: 2025-01-11
 editLink: true
 head:
   - - meta